Liberty's Kids

 Educational Value

-Provides a comprehensive and engaging introduction to the American Revolution, covering key figures, events, and concepts.
-Offers historical context and encourages an understanding of civics and American history.
+Provides a comprehensive and engaging introduction to the American Revolution, its key figures, and pivotal moments.
+Teaches historical context, civic responsibility, and the principles of democracy.

 Parent Reviews(0)